Home - 30 Minute Recipes - Parchment Baked Cod with Tomatoes

 • Preheat oven to 450 (220 C) degrees.

 • Fold 4 pieces of parchment paper (12 x 16 inches) in half, then open them flat on a work surface.
 Place an equal portion tomatoes (about ½ cup each) on the sheets to one side of the fold.
 Place a portion of fish over the tomatoes.
 Sprinkle the fish with a little salt, then top with some of the fennel mixture, 1 tablespoon butter and a thyme sprig.
-Sprinkle 1 teaspoon of the Pernod over if using.
+Sprinkle 1 teaspoon of the Pernod over each portion, if using.

 • Fold the parchment to close.
 Starting at a corner, make overlapping pleated folds all around to form a half-moon shaped package.
 The packages can be prepared ahead and refrigerated up to 4 hours in advance of baking.